dreger/kqdreger.com/pages/masthead.md

 ---
 title: Masthead
+subtitle: Energy, diction, honesty
 layout: page
 permalink: /masthead/
 ---

-_Energy, diction, honesty._

 Welcome.
-My name is Kyle Dreger, and I write and produce this website.
+My name is K.Q.
+Dreger, and I write and produce this website.
 I currently work as a user experience designer at the Patriot Software Companies.

 Topics for this column include technology, design, video games, and science.
 When I'm not available, Dr. Christopher B. Durr will take over as guest editor.